OldManUmby/DND.SRD.Wiki/pages/13.spellcasting/default.md

 A thin green ray springs from your pointing finger to a target that you can see within range.
 The target can be a creature, an object, or a creation of magical force, such as the wall created by _wall of force_.

-A creature targeted by this spell must make a

-Dexterity saving throw.
+A creature targeted by this spell must make a Dexterity saving throw.
 On a failed save, the target takes 10d6 + 40 force damage.
-If this damage reduces the target to 0 hit points, it is disintegrated.
+The target is disintegrated if this damage leaves it with 0 hit points.

 A disintegrated creature and everything it is wearing and carrying, except magic items, are reduced to a pile of fine gray dust.
 The creature can be restored to life only by means of a _true resurrection_ or a _wish_ spell.